Batzi1337/DDRaceTemplateEditor/README.md

 ### Usage

 Since it is (for now) just a simple CLI tool, the usage is pretty easy.
-First, navigate to the source folder and build the executable:
+First, open a terminal navigate to the source folder and build the executable:

 ```bash
 cd cmd/go-ddrtemplateeditor